 Be consistent and pin at least 2or 3 times a day if you are manual pinning.
 If you are using automatic pin scheduler like Tailwind then spread your pins across the day.

 Tailwind also shows your best pinning time- a time when most of your pins are getting re-pin.

 This is another benefit of Tailwind.
-You can try tailwind for Free 100 Pins before committing to it.
+You can try Tailwind for Free 100 Pins before committing to it.

 If you find it helpful and time-saving then you can either go for a monthly plan or yearly plan depending on your requirement.

 Also. do not just rely on Tailwind or any other automatic scheduler.
 Spend some time on the platform as well.
 Manual pinning helps.
 When I started I was tight on a budget so, I manual pin all my pins and grow my account.
-It’s later that I switched to Tailwind.
+It’s later than I switched to Tailwind.

-If you want to learn manual pinning strategy then there is an awesome e-book- Pinteresting Strategies on manual pinning which gives you step by step instructions and thousands of bloggers have been benefitted by this ebook.
+If you want to learn a manual pinning strategy then there is an awesome e-book- Pinteresting Strategies on manual pinning which gives you step by step instructions and thousands of bloggers have been benefitted by this ebook.
 It’s a good idea to learn manual pinning as well.
 This ebook helped me a lot when I was starting out.
 I still refer to it sometimes.